Russ Harvey Consulting - Computer and Internet Services

 4. You should now be able to see previously-hidden file extensions.

-You can also make the changes in the View tab on the
+You can also make the changes in the View tab on the on the Windows Explorer ribbon:

 Enabling “File name extensions” on the ribbon's View tab.